MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.3.5.00:
+ - Updated data libraries
+ - Work-around for new Blizzard performance bug

 v7.3.0.06:
  - Updated data libraries
  - Improved handling of Hearth toys
  - What's new dialog is movable, Okay button is bigger, and it gained a mascot.
- - Plug: Check out MuffinFactionizer for your Reputation/Faction needs

 v7.3.0.05:
  - Updated data libraries